H.R. 1665: DIGITAL Applications Act

 Rural communities waiting on projects that cross federal land

-Agency staff handling repetitive permit intake work
+Agency staff handling permit intake

 Who is affected by H.R.
 1665?